oracle-livelabs/analytics-ai/nba-genai-analytics-dashboard/4-import-visual-builder-app/import-visual-builder-app.md

-# Use application to analyze player performance with Generative AI
+# Import a Visual Builder App quickly and easily

 ## Introduction

-This lab will show you how to create a visual builder instance and import an app with Analytics Iframe to
+This lab will show you how to create a visual builder instance and import an app with Analytics Iframe to enhance your analysis of NBA gameplay.

 Estimated time - 20 minutes